 Not only that, the policy would have, and has had a terrible effect on members who wrestle with their sexual identity.
 This policy change has only made them feel even more out of place in an already hostile environment.
 It’s not too far of a leap to suggest that such church policies have had an influence on the spike of LGBT suicides in Utah.

 Maybe the church should take seriously the warning of Jesus: “But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.”

 We understand that the Jesus who said, “suffer the little children to come unto me and forbid them not,” would have nothing to do with such a policy.

 2. They are concerned with church history or imperfections of some members

-Church leaders allude to the imperfections of Joseph Smith as if their greatest crimes were forgetting to say “Amen” after a prayer.
+Church leaders allude to the imperfections of Joseph Smith as if his greatest crime were opening his eyes during the prayer.